Policies and Procedures

 The use of a mobile phone will be permitted during outside visits for communication purposes.
 The phone will be allocated by the managers for this purpose only.

-Any staff member driving on an outing must ensure mobile phones are switched off whilst in motion.
+Any staff member driving on an outing must ensure their mobile phones are switched off whilst in motion.

 Camera’s/Video cameras